OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Setting environment variables at runtime

 All configuration in `riak.conf` is converted into erlang environment variables, and it is those variables that are used by the code.
-The `riak.conf` is not referred to following startup of the node.
+The `riak.conf` is referred to only as the node is started - `riak.conf` changes will have no impact until the next restart.

 To change the configuration of riak at run-time, the variables can be changed via `remote_console` using the [application:set_env/3 function](https://www.erlang.org/doc/apps/kernel/application.html#set_env/3).